OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 Confluent also offers a range of features to protect and audit sensitive data and prevent unauthorized access.

-Building on Kafka’s capabilities, Confluent also offers a range of fully-managed options for real-time analysis of data streams “in motion”, as data is created or updated:
+Building on Kafka’s capabilities, Confluent also delivers real-time analysis of data streams with:

 • Kafka Streams: a lightweight Java library that is tightly integrated with Apache Kafka.
 With it, developers can build real-time applications and microservices by processing data directly from Kafka topics and producing results back to Kafka.
 Because it's part of Kafka, Kafka Streams leverages the benefits of Kafka natively.